EugeneKorshenko/subkit-microservice/docs/tutorials/5mins_tutorial.md

 To make things easy, we've already added input text boxes for the chatter's name and message as well as a keypress handler that will fire whenever someone tries to send a message.

-For this step, write a message to Subkit using the set() function as shown here:
+For this step, write a message to Subkit by using the set() function as shown here:
 ```
 quickstart
 	.set('ItemKey', {